Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 #### COVID-19

-For those attending in-person, we will be closely monitoring the situation and following the guidelines of the UK government at the time of the summer school.
+For those attending in-person, we will be closely monitoring the situation and following the guidelines of the UK government and [the procedures of the University of Cambridge](https://www.cam.ac.uk/coronavirus) at the time of the summer school.